 30 years on, martyred IAF officials to get justice as trial against Yasin Malik is set to begin

-New Delhi, Sep 07: After nearly 30 years, trial in the killing of four Indian Air Force personnel in Kashmir will begin next week as a special court has issued production warrant against JKLF chief and main accused in the case Yasin Malik, officials said.
+New Delhi, Sep 07: After nearly 30 years, trial in the killing of four Indian Air Force (IAF) personnel in Kashmir will begin next week as a special court has issued production warrant against JKLF chief and main accused in the case Yasin Malik, officials said.

-Besides Malik, who is at present in judicial custody after he was placed under arrest by the National Investigation Agency (NIA) in connection with a terror funding case, warrants have been issued against three others.
+Besides Malik, who is at present in judicial custody after he was placed under arrest by the NIA in connection with a terror funding case, warrants have been issued against three others.

 The officials said that Malik was likely to be produced through video conferencing and requisite permission was being sought for that.
-Besides the killing of Indian Air Force officers on January 25, 1990 on the outskirts of Srinagar city, Malik is also an accused in the kidnapping of the then union home minister Mufti Mohammed Sayeed's daughter in 1989.
+Besides the killing of IAF officers on January 25, 1990, on the outskirts of Srinagar city, Malik is also an accused in the kidnapping of the then union home minister Mufti Mohammed Sayeed's daughter in 1989.

 Two charge sheets were filed by the CBI in August and September 1990 against Malik before the designated TADA court in Jammu.